Tokyo Travel Guide

 Tokyo Disneyland

 Best for families and classic Disney fans.
-Treat it as a full-day commitment, not as a casual half-day add-on.
+Treat it as a full-day commitment, not a casual add-on.

 Tokyo DisneySea